-First Time Gun Buyer Guide: Home Defense & Personal Carry Weapons
+First Time Gun Buyer Guide

 Which Pistol and What Ammo?

 A revolver offers simple and reliable use with a trade-off for the number of rounds you can carry.
-A semi-auto provides more bullets in the gun, but includes more working parts and a greater chance of having a malfunction (a jam) that would require additional knowledge and skill.
+A semi-auto provides more bullets in the gun but includes more working parts and a greater chance of having a malfunction (a jam) that would require additional knowledge and skill.

 Most people will never need a firearm for self-protection.
 Chances are that if someone ever does, a five or six round revolver would be sufficient.
 However, if you have the option and ability to have 30 rounds immediately available in a gunfight as opposed to six, most people would choose the larger number.

 Caliber is the next question that would need to be answered.
 I generally suggest the best size is the largest caliber you can get for the type of pistol you want, the recoil that you’re comfortable with, and the physical resistance of the weapon’s internal

-You must also determine if you are emotionally responsible enough to actually use the firearm in a violent encounter with a criminal who is threatening your life or the life of someone you are protecting.
-While you may never really know the answer to that question until it happens, training and self-evaluation will prepare you for such an encounter
+You must also determine if you are emotionally responsible enough to use the firearm in a violent encounter with a criminal who is threatening your life or the life of someone you are protecting.
+While you may never really know the answer to that question until it happens, training and self-evaluation will arm you with the skills you need to stay safe.